bfranceschin/OPenScience/README.md

 ```
 #### setFollowMe
 This function allows a author to set a tracker from a particular NFT id to another NFT id.
 When that is done, every donation sent to one id is automatically sent to another one.
 That function was created because the protocol does not allow for reference list updates.
-When a author wants to update the reference list, perhaps because he wants to add a reference thar previously did not have a NFT, he needs to create a new NFT. by using setFollowMe he assures that every donation sent to the old NFT is gonna be received by the new one and split in the intended manner through the updated list.
+When a author wants to update the reference list, perhaps because he wants to add a reference thar previously did not have a NFT, he needs to create a new NFT.
+By using setFollowMe he assures that every donation sent to the old NFT is gonna be received by the new one and split in the intended manner through the updated list.

 The function receives an integer, `from`, representing the NFT id from which the donations should be diverted and an integer, `to`, representing the NFT id that the funds should be diverted to.
 It is only callable by the owner of NFT `from`.
 ```